 While browsing YouTube looking for exercises I could do with my two 60-something roommates, I stumbled onto Fabulous 50s with Schellea Fowler.
 I can attest that she is truly Fabulous.

-She has an incredible fitness, lifestyle brand that everyone over 50 can enjoy.
-We have been doing her 30 minute walking workouts in which she incorporates strength training, balance, fat burning and more.
-Walk for 30 seconds then do an exercise for 30 seconds and repeat for 30 minutes.
-The time goes fast and she has a soothing and easy to listen to voice.
+She has an incredible fitness and lifestyle channel that you will truly enjoy!
+We have been doing her free 30-minute walking workouts for months that incorporate strength training, balance, fat burning, and more.
+We walk for 30 seconds then do a standing exercise for 30 seconds.
+This repeats throughout the video so there is no choreography to learn.
+The time goes fast and she has a soothing and is easy to listen to.

 In an article on Today, Miranda Esmonde White, a former ballerina, prescribes “a full-body routine that uses all of a person’s 650 muscles and 360 joints (for women over 40) in one low-impact workout.
 She demonstrates the moves, which she calls the Essentrics technique, in her “Classical Stretch” series on PBS.”
 Order her DVD called Rebalance and Reboot Your Body.
-It makes total sense to me.
+A good stretch exercise routine keeps you flexible and we all need that over 50.

 Her journey to wellness led her to functional movement and Integrated Movement Routines (IMRs) with functional movement expert, Jannie Claassen.
 Bringing on board chronic pain management physiotherapist, Simone Levy, Liz brought Jannie’s routines online and created TheOptimal.me so that others could benefit from IMRs.